-Our Pupil Premium and learning intention remains the same and is underpinned by quality EEF and other evidence-based research.
+Our Pupil Premium and learning intention follows from the previous cycle and is underpinned by quality evidence-based research, including EEF and NPQ based modules completed by key members of staff.
 This being that 'high quality teaching is the most important lever that schools have to improve outcomes for disadvantaged children.'
-Education Endowment Foundation 2020.
+Education Endowment Foundation 2020 [see updated document July 2023].

 The high priority for pastoral support and nurture interventions is founded upon the understanding that for children to be successful in their learning they need to be emotionally stable and settled.
-To narrow the academic, achievement gap their social, emotional and physical needs are to be met.
+To narrow the academic, achievement gap, their social, emotional and physical needs are to be met.
 See DfE report 2018 'Supporting Mental Health and Well-Being in schools 2018-2019.
 'Targeted intervention groups such as nurture provision have positive outcomes for children.'

-As such we will continue to release our high-quality classteachers and senior staff to target the children who need additional support, as they are best placed to know their specific academic, emotional and nurturing needs.
+As such, at St Margaret Mary's, we will continue to release our high-quality classteachers and senior staff to target the children who need additional support, as they are best placed to know their specific academic, emotional and nurturing needs.